silverton-io/buz-docs/docs/under-the-hood/tools/route-overview.md

 # Route Overview

-Honeypot ships with a `/routes` endpoint for a high-level overview of how all routes have been configured.
+Buz ships with a `/routes` endpoint for a high-level overview of how all routes have been configured.

 :::tip Heads up
 Route overview responses look like the following: